URL Functions

 Arguments

---help- Optional.
-Flag.
+--help- Flag.
+Optional.
 Display this help.url- a Uniform Resource Locator--prefix prefix- String.
 Optional.
 Prefix variable names with this string.--uppercase- Flag.
 Optional.
 Output variable names in uppercase, not lowercase (the default).

 Examples